 On the 17th of September 1306, The Old Church was consecrated and dedicated to St. Nicholas, patron saint of seafarers and of the city of Amsterdam.
-In 1578 the Amsterdam city was taken over by the Calvinist and this so-called alteration caused the divine service to be changed from Catholic to protestant.
+In 1578, Amsterdam cwas taken over by the Calvinist and during this so-called alteration caused the divine service to be changed from Catholic to protestant.

 In Amsterdam’s Oldest Church you will find 15th and 16th century vault paintings, unique stained glass windows from the 16th and 17th centuries, as well as the graves of Saskia van Maayken, the wive of painter Rembrandt, and the poet Vondel.
 Many Amsterdam mayors, admirals, naval heroes as well as discoverers rest in this church.
 Underneath 2500 tombstones rest 10.000 Amsterdam citizens, who together represent 35 generations of world history, between 1250 and 1865.

 The furniture comprises medieval choir stalls, an 18th century pulpit, unique wooden Burgundy figures high on the pillars and 3 famous organs.
 There is also the famous Hemony carillon in the Old Church tower, besides since 2006 the Angelus bell in the small on the central roof.
 The oldest city garden, 1260 can be found in front of sacristy.
 With three ship models (1350, 1607 and 1856) around the choir is also the “Port Church of Amsterdam”.

 Somethings haven’t changed at all.
 That house on the left, is still around this very day.
 A few decades into the 20th century, that building was used by Dr. Groothuyse.
 He researched prostitution, wrote books about it (like The work structure of prostitution) and was the GP of many prostitutes who worked in De Wallen area.
 The buildings on the right have been demolished and replaced by new buildings.

 The Old Church Foundation of Amsterdam has been the official owner since May 1955.
 Between 1955 and 2012 this monument has been completely restored three times.
 It still function as a church, but most of the time it’s being used for expositions.